survivejs/webpack-book/manuscript/building/03_code_splitting.md

 Even though splitting our bundles can help a notch, they are not the only solution, and you may still end up having to download a lot of data.
 Fortunately, it is possible to do better thanks to **code splitting**.
 It allows us to load code lazily as we need it.

-T> Incidentally, it is possible to implement Google's [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) using lazy loading.
-PRPL (Push, Render, Pre-cache, Lazy-load) has been designed with mobile web in mind and can be implemented using webpack.
+T> Incidentally, it is possible to implement Google's [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) using webpack's lazy loading.
+PRPL (Push, Render, Pre-cache, Lazy-load) has been designed with mobile web in mind.

 ## Code Splitting Formats

-Code splitting can be done in two primary ways in webpack: through a [dynamic import](https://github.com/tc39/proposal-dynamic-import) or `require.ensure` syntax.
+Code splitting can be done in two primary ways in webpack: through a dynamic `import` or `require.ensure` syntax.
 We'll be using the former in this project.
-The syntax isn't in the official specification yet, so it will require minor tweaks especially at ESLint and Babel too if you are using that.

 The goal is to end up with a split point that will get loaded on demand.
 There can be splits inside splits, and you can structure an entire application based on splits.
+The advantage of doing this is that then the initial payload of your application can be smaller than it would be otherwise.

 ![Code splitting](images/dynamic.png)

 ### Dynamic `import`

+The [dynamic `import` syntax](https://github.com/tc39/proposal-dynamic-import) isn't in the official language specification yet.
+To use it, minor tweaks are needed especially at ESLint and Babel.
+Certain editors and IDEs might not support the syntax either.

-Dynamic imports look like this:
+Dynamic imports are defined as `Promise`s and look like this:

 ```javascript
 import('./module').then((module) => {...}).catch((error) => {...});
 ```

-The `Promise` based interface allows composition, and you could load multiple resources in parallel like this:
+The interface allows composition, and you could load multiple resources in parallel like this:

 ```javascript
 Promise.all([